 Thus, the innovative platform makes light work of keeping a digital overview of highly complex processes.
 In car manufacturing, some ten thousands of components have to be available at exactly the right place on the production line, right beside the tools that will be used – and all of them just in time.
 The new, state-of-the-art operating system orchestrates the second-by-second application accordingly.

 Kinexon’s high-precision real-time locating systems are also designed for use in competitive sports and applied by numerous sport clubs of FiFA and NBA which record the movement data of athletes and their equipment through wearables.
 This allows the position data, tactics, movement patterns and performance of top sportspeople and entire teams to be analysed and targeted measures introduced to improve them.

 “Automotive production at the BMW Group is a lot like top-flight sport in that it’s about high-performance processes.
 The real-time locating platform IPS-i forms the backbone for fully digitalising our production.
-It’s an innovative operating system that makes our highly complex manufacturing processes transparent and raises efficiency in production even further.
+It’s an innovative operating system that makes our highly facility management complex manufacturing processes transparent and raises efficiency in production even further.
 We are now intensifying our well-established, long-standing partnership with Kinexon by acquiring a stake in them,” said Milan Nedeljković, Board Member for Production at BMW AG.
 “Together, we want to set new standards in digital production steering.”